esheldon/sdssidl/trunk/README.txt

+DEPRECATED Documentation

 CONFIGURATION FILE:

+NOTE: The SDSSIDL package no longer makes use of the config files, instead relying on environment variable.s

 The file SDSSIDL_CONFIG (see above) will contain the default paths and variables for sdss data on your machine.
 These config variables are read at run